 However, as we enter a mobile-first generation where smartphones reign as the supreme communication and go-to device for information, SMEs must not only have a website but must also be adaptable to the changing needs of their intended consumers.
 Only 41% of SMEs are thinking this way and have adapted their websites for tablets and smartphones (Real Business).

-3. Place value in your existing customers – feedback
+3. Place value in your existing customers feedback.

-It’s more expensive to acquire new customers than it is to retain existing ones.
+It’s more expensive to acquire new clients than it is to retain existing ones.
 Keep your customers close, communicate with them regularly and listen to feedback.
 Create loyalty by checking in with them regularly, and ask them about their experiences of your product or service using that feedback to make improvements as your business grows in size.